This page contains detailed instructions about:

 Here’s a JSON summarization of the first five Wes Anderson movies, including their titles, release years, and brief descriptions:

-For this prompt, the preamble can be used to change the model behavior such that the completion only contains the JSON object, without any Markdown code block markers:
+For this prompt, the system instruction can be used to change the model behavior such that the completion only contains the JSON object, without any Markdown code block markers:

 And here’s a sample output: